ERA-engined Cars - Notes on Chassis Technical History and Specification

 A resurrection / reconstruction (Styles) of the Percy Maclure Riley Sprite, with its TT Sprite chassis and TT Sprite bodywork, in the form in which Maclure raced it in 1936 and 1937.

-It is fitted with an ERA engine.
+The car is fitted with a 1500cc ERA engine.

 Riley 12/6 TT MPH Prototype (4/101 - KV 5694)